-The administration's fiscal year 2012 request for Afghanistan includes roughly \$3.2 billion in foreign aid.
-10 This funding level reflects the pivotal role the State Department and USAID are expected to play to help consolidate our military gains and ensure a successful transition.
+The administration's fiscal year 2012 request for Afghanistan includes roughly \$3.2 billion in foreign aid.10 This funding level reflects the pivotal role the State Department and USAID are expected to play to help consolidate our military gains and ensure a successful transition.
 It gives our Embassy and USAID Mission in Kabul the necessary resources to build basic Afghan capacity.

-Our military leaders, including General David Petraeus, strongly support this request.
-11 It represents a roughly 22-percent decrease from FY 2010-enacted levels, which we believe is a responsible reduction.
+Our military leaders, including General David Petraeus, strongly support this request.11 It represents a roughly 22-percent decrease from FY 2010-enacted levels, which we believe is a responsible reduction.
 The cut reflects our shared desire to find the right-sized footprint in Afghanistan, which will provide needed civilian resources without engaging in long-term nation-building.

-10Department of State, Congressional Budget Justification, Foreign Operations, Annex: Regional Perspectives, Fiscal Year 2012, pp. 604 and 864.
+10Department of State, Congressional Budget Justification, Foreign Operations, Annex: Re-gional Perspectives, Fiscal Year 2012, pp. 604 and 864.
 11On March 4, 2011, General Petraeus wrote to Senator Graham about the dangers of further cuts to the State Department budget.
 He stated that the proposed cuts will "undermine our plans for a conditions-based transition to Afghan lead and our long-term goal of a stable and peaceful Afghanistan.
-During this [transition] period, [the State Department] will shoulder important responsibilities for economic development and national and subnational governance careative building which includes current for ministry days because the state of low goal long at term are portant responsibilities for economic development and national and subnational governance capacity-building, which includes support for ministry development, rule of law, and long-term economic development and infrastructure projects.
-Without a fully resourced [State Department] role, the hard-earned progress our troopers have made could be put at risk. . .
-Indeed, as we look beyond 2014, it is clear that the State Department will shoulder the lion's share of requirements to support our enduring commitment to Afghanistan.
+During this [transition] period, [the State Department] will shoulder im-portant responsibilities for economic development and national and subnational governance ca-registic huide in the function of the state of the sta portant responsibilities for economic development and national and subnational governance ca-pacity-building, which includes support for ministry development, rule of law, and long-term eco-nomic development and infrastructure projects.
+Without a fully resourced [State Department] role, the hard-earned progress our troopers have made could be put at risk . . .
+Indeed, as we look beyond 2014, it is clear that the State Department will shoulder the lion's share of require-ments the Automation and interactions.
+The function provided the lion's share of requirements to support our enduring commitment to Afghanistan.
 The funding required to build that capacity must start now and continue for the foreseeable future."